olihulland/Cloudlet-AI-Backend/README.md

 # Cloudlet-AI-Backend
-Frontend built in python for my SCC321 Project
+Backend built in python for my SCC321 Project

 ## How to run
 1. Install using poetry